arielherself/espresso/README.raw.md

 ![The Economist](menubar.png)

-# <p align="center">The world in brief 2022-10-29</p>
+# <p align="center">The world in brief 2022-10-30</p>

 ## <p align="center">Catch up quickly on the global stories that matter</p>

 <p align="center">Origin: <a href="https://www.economist.com/the-world-in-brief">https://www.economist.com/the-world-in-brief</a><hr>

-At least 146 people died in a <strong>crush</strong> during Halloween celebrations in Seoul, the capital of <strong>South Korea</strong>.
-Another 150 were injured.
+At least 151 people died in a <strong>crush</strong> during Halloween celebrations in Seoul, the capital of <strong>South Korea</strong>.
+Another 82 were injured and the city received 270 missing person reports.
 The president, Yoon Suk-yeol, chaired an emergency meeting after the tragedy, which took place in the Itaewon district, a popular area for nightlife.

 <strong>Russia’s</strong> defence ministry said that the country would suspend a deal allowing <strong>grain exports</strong> from Ukrainian ports, claiming that Ukrainian drones had attacked ships from its Black Sea Fleet taking part in the initiative.
 On Friday António Guterres, the UN’s secretary-general, had urged that the agreement, which was reached in July and is due to expire next month, be extended.

 <strong>Elon Musk</strong> has reportedly ordered [staff cuts](https://www.economist.com/business/2022/10/28/elon-musk-buys-twitter-at-last) at <strong>Twitter</strong>.
-The layoffs are expected to happen by Tuesday, according to the <em>New York Times</em>, which is when employees’ stock options vest.
-By sacking staff before then Mr Musk may manage to avoid paying that compensation.
-It’s unclear how many employees will get the axe, though previous reports suggested he could cull 75% of the social-media firm’s 7,500 staff.
+The layoffs are expected to happen before employees’ stock options vest on Tuesday, according to the <em>New York Times</em>.
+The sackings could mean Mr Musk avoids paying that compensation.
+It is unclear how many employees will get the axe, though previous reports suggested he could cull 75% of the social-media firm’s 7,500 staff.

 The head of <strong>Iran’s Revolutionary Guards Corps</strong>, the Islamic republic’s praetorian body, said that Saturday would be the “last day of the riots” and warned protesters not to go to the streets.
 [Iranians](https://www.economist.com/leaders/2022/10/26/will-irans-women-win) have been demanding an end to the regime after the death in custody last month of Mahsa Amini, a young woman detained by the “morality police”.
 Security forces are cracking down; hundreds have been killed.

 Listen to an abridged version of the subscriber-only briefing.

-Joe Biden condemned as “despicable” an assault on the husband of <strong>Nancy Pelosi</strong>, the Speaker of America’s House of Representatives.
-Police arrested a hammer-wielding intruder who broke into the Pelosis’ San Francisco home and demanded: “Where is Nancy?”
-The attack comes days before the [midterm elections](https://www.economist.com/films/2022/10/20/american-democracy-is-under-threat) and amid a grim spike in threats against lawmakers.
-Paul Pelosi, who is 82, underwent surgery and is recovering in hospital.
+Britain’s opposition Labour Party demanded an investigation into reports that <strong>Liz Truss’s </strong>phone was <strong>hacked</strong> by suspected Russian agents while she was foreign secretary.
+The <em>Daily Mail</em>, a tabloid, reported that a year’s worth of messages—some pertaining to the war in Ukraine—was stolen and that the cyber-theft was discovered during the summer’s Conservative party leadership contest, which ([briefly](https://www.economist.com/britain/2022/10/20/who-will-be-britains-next-leader)) made her prime minister.

+The <strong>Democratic Republic of Congo</strong> ordered <strong>Rwanda’s</strong> ambassador to leave within 48 hours.
+The expulsion is retaliation for Rwanda’s alleged [support of M23](https://www.economist.com/middle-east-and-africa/2022/09/29/congo-says-martial-law-has-brought-calm-yet-violence-is-rising), a rebel group that operates in Congo’s east—and which Rwanda denies backing.
+On Saturday M23 seized the town of Kiwanja in the province of North Kivu, about 70km from Goma, the main city in the east.

 Two <strong>car-bombs</strong> caused “scores of civilian casualties” in Mogadishu, <strong>Somalia’s</strong> capital, local police said.
 The attack came as Somalia’s [president](https://www.economist.com/by-invitation/2022/07/19/somalias-president-wants-help-to-fight-africas-terrorist-groups), prime minister and other officials met to discuss combating violent extremists—in particular, those of al-Shabab, a jihadist group affiliated with al-Qaeda.
 No one immediately claimed responsibility for the blasts.
 An al-Shabab truck-bomb at the same place in 2017 killed more than 500 people.

-<strong>Poland</strong> chose Westinghouse, an American company, to build its first <strong>nuclear power plant</strong> as the country seeks to burn less coal, cutting air pollution and emissions, and to strengthen its energy security.
-[Westinghouse](https://www.economist.com/briefing/2022/06/23/energy-security-gives-climate-friendly-nuclear-power-plants-a-new-appeal) beat out competition from French and South Korean firms.
-Kamala Harris, America’s vice-president, helped secure the deal and said it would “deepen the US-Poland strategic relationship”.

 <strong>Word of the week: </strong><em>Ikigai</em>, loosely “reason for being” in Japanese.
 It has become a self-help trend in the West, to the bemusement of the Japanese.
 [Read the full article.](https://www.economist.com/asia/2022/10/27/what-japan-makes-of-ikigai)